crypto101/book/public-key-encryption.rst

 published is still the most common one today, and carries the first letters of their last names: RSA.

-public-key algorithms aren't limited to encryption.
-In fact, you've already seen a public-key algorithm in this book that isn't directly used for encryption.
-There are actually three related classes of public-key algorithms:
+:term:`public-key algorithm`\s aren't limited to encryption.
+In fact, you've already seen a :term:`public-key algorithm` in this book that isn't directly used for encryption.
+There are actually three related classes of :term:`public-key algorithm`\s:

-#.
-Key exchange algorithms, such as Diffie-Hellman, which allow you to
+#. :term:`Key exchange <key exchange>` algorithms, such as Diffie-Hellman, which allow you to
    agree on a shared secret across an insecure medium.
 #.
 Encryption algorithms, such as the ones we'll discuss in this
    chapter, which allow people to encrypt without having to agree on a